 Fire Protection FAQs

-Your overall fire protection system is one of the most important things you have in your building.
-Between your fire sprinkler system, fire extinguishers, fire alarms and exit lights, it’s imperative you keep your systems in proper working order at all times.
-However, many people are unclear on exactly what their fire protection systems actually do and how they work.
-At Fire Pros Fire Protection, we want our customers to have the best information possible about their fire protection systems.
-That’s why we put together this list of the most common questions we get!
+Your overall fire protection system is one of the most important things in your building.
+Between your fire sprinkler system, fire extinguishers, fire alarms, and exit lights, it’s vital you keep your systems in proper working order at all times.

 Fire Sprinkler FAQs

-Quick response (QR) sprinkler heads are typical in high-density, light-hazard environments, including hospitals, assisted living facilities, office buildings, and schools.
-They are also often installed in residences.
+Quick-response (QR) sprinkler heads are typical in high-density, light-hazard environments, including hospitals, assisted living facilities, office buildings, and schools.
+They’re also often installed in homes.

-Standard response (SR) sprinkler headsare best suited for commercial or industrial buildings, including factories and warehouses.
-They activate individually to prevent causing water damage where there is no fire present.
+Standard-response (SR) sprinkler heads are best for commercial or industrial buildings, including factories and warehouses.
+They activate individually to prevent causing water damage where there’s no fire.

 The price of a fire sprinkler system varies based on the size and type of fire sprinklers you install.

-Your sprinkler installation cost may vary based on these factors:
+Your sprinkler installation cost may vary based on:

-• Pipe material: Plastic is the most affordable type of piping.
+• Pipe material: Plastic is the most affordable type.
 Use it wherever possible to keep costs down.
 In some places, such as the garage or unfinished basement, you may need more expensive copper piping, which will increase the installation cost.

 • System features: Most businesses have access to the municipal water supply.
-This may require you to install a backflow preventer, especially if your system runs on an antifreeze solution.
-On the other hand, if your building gets water from a well or another private water source, your sprinkler system may require a water storage tank and booster pump.
-These features add to the overall installation cost.
+But if your building gets water from a well or another private water source, your sprinkler system may need a water storage tank and booster pump.
+These features add to the installation cost.

 • Lifetime costs: As you calculate the long-term investment required to install a sprinkler system, consider that many insurance companies offer premium discounts for buildings with automatic fire sprinklers.
-Be sure to factor in these savings to determine the true lifetime cost of the installation.
+Factor in these savings to determine the true lifetime cost of the installation.

 Most sprinkler heads contain a small bulb with a colored liquid inside.
 This bulb acts as a plug to prevent water from escaping out of the sprinkler.
 The heat from a fire causes this liquid to quickly expand.
 Once the pressure in the vial gets too high, the bulb bursts and releases the water behind it.